JuanIsturiz/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 Hello again!!
-Wellcome to my personal _Tic Tac Toe_ prototype, I wanted to test my knowledge in TypeScript by making a simple game were people can play with their friends or alone with the computer.
+Welcome to my personal _Tic Tac Toe_ prototype, I wanted to test my knowledge in TypeScript by making a simple game were people can play with their friends or alone with the computer.

 ---